← All postsThreat primer

-Imagine you ask a misaligned AI to create content that generates the highest level of engagement for your social media the strategy.
-In order to help you achieve your goal, it might come up with producing highly controversial content, even if it involves spreading fake news.
-While this would certainly attract attention, it would have serious ethical or even legal implications.
+If you ask a misaligned AI to create content that generates the highest level of engagement for your social media like Instagram, one of the solutions it might come up with is to produce highly controversial content.
+While this would certainly attract attention, it could spread fake news and turn your feed into a mess and get you cancelled.

 This type of behavior occurs due to the fact that optimization is blind and purely logical, which means it can exploit loopholes in the reward system, is what we call Reward Hacking.